The Kameny Papers Project received this certificate from the Smithsonian Institution:

 Click the above image to see a full-size pdf version of this "Acknowledgement of Gift".

-NEW!
 Visit the Kameny Papers Journalism Archive :

 More from Frank's attic, one of the most comprehensive collections of early gay journalism!